Danila Bokov

-Danila Maksimovich Bokov (Данила Максимович Боков; born 9 August 2002) is a Russian football player.
-He plays for FC Salyut Belgorod on loan from PFC CSKA Moscow.
+Danila Maksimovich Bokov (Данила Максимович Боков; born 9 August 2002) is a Russian football player who plays as a goalkeeper for Armenian club Van.

 Club career

-He was first included in the matchday squads of PFC CSKA Moscow as a back-up goalkeeper in February 2021.
-He made his debut for the main squad of PFC CSKA Moscow on 26 October 2021 in a Russian Cup game against FC Metallurg Lipetsk.
+He was first included in the matchday squads of CSKA Moscow as a back-up goalkeeper in February 2021.
+He made his debut for the main squad of CSKA Moscow on 26 October 2021 in a Russian Cup game against Metallurg Lipetsk.
 He substituted Vladislav Torop in the 73rd minute after Torop was injured, as first-choice goalkeeper Igor Akinfeev was given rest for this game.

 On 30 December 2021, he extended his contract with CSKA until the end of the 2022–23 season.

-On 17 February 2023, Bokov was loaned by FC Salyut Belgorod.
+On 17 February 2023, Bokov was loaned by Salyut Belgorod.
+He made his debut in the Russian Second League for Salyut Belgorod on 2 April 2023, in a game against Rodina-2 Moscow.

+On 12 July 2023, he moved on a new loan to Chayka Peschanokopskoye.

+Bokov left CSKA on 30 June 2025.

+On 30 July 2025, Armenian Premier League club Van announced the signing of Bokov.
+He made his debut in the Armenian Premier League for Van on 29 August 2025 in a game against BKMA Yerevan.

 Personal life

 His father Maksim Bokov is a former Russian international defender who is best known for playing for FC Zenit Saint Petersburg and PFC CSKA Moscow.